Mastic (plant resin): History

 Chios mastic has been used as a traditional medicine over the last 2,500 years.
 The word mastic is derived indirectly from μαστίχη, which may be related to μασᾶσθαι.
 The first mention of actual mastic 'tears' was by Hippocrates.
 Hippocrates used mastic for the prevention of digestive problems, colds and as a breath freshener.
 Romans used mastic along with honey, pepper, and egg in the spiced wine conditum paradoxum.
 Under the Byzantine Empire, the mastic trade became the Emperor's monopoly.
 In the Ottoman Empire, the Sultan gathered the finest mastic crop.

 During the Ottoman rule of Chios, mastic was worth its weight in gold.
 Sakız Adası, the Turkish name for the island of Chios, means 'gum island'.
 The mastic villages are fortress-like, out of sight from the sea, surrounded by high walls and with no doors at street level (meaning that the villages were entered only by ladders), in order to protect the sap.

-Although the liqueur is much younger, it is still tied up with Greek history.
+Although the liqueur is much younger, it is still tied up with Greek history as a traditional Greek digestif.
 Digestive liqueurs, similar to Mastichato (Mastika), but made with grapes, were known as Greek elixirs before the French Revolution.

 The production of mastic was threatened by the Chios forest fire that destroyed some mastic groves in August 2012.